USEPA/ElectricityLCI/README.md

 Flow mapping is handled using USEPA's Federal Elementary Flow List Python package and is saved in the application folder 'fedelemflowlist'.

-The following is an example of the 217 data files downloaded (and summarized) from running the 2020 configuration file (as of November 2024).
+The following is an example of the 181 data files downloaded from running the 2020 configuration file (updated in May 2025).
+EIA Form 860 Excel workbooks have worksheets that are summarized into CSV files for speed.
 Note that once downloaded, these files are referenced (and not downloaded again) unless a different year of data is referenced in a configuration file.

     users_data_dir/                <- Folder as defined by appdirs